Skip to content

 Coffee Beans and Grounds: Refrigerate or Not?

-Discovering the best way to store coffee beans and grounds can be challenging.
+Figuring out the best way to store beans and grounds isn’t always straightforward.
 But you can ensure they stay flavorful and fresh with just a few simple steps.
 Whether you decide to refrigerate the beans or grounds is really up to personal preference.

 Refrigeration may extend the shelf life of your roasted coffee beans or grounds.
 But it can also affect their flavor profile cold temperatures.
 It will cause oils in the beans to solidify giving them a stale flavor.
 On the other hand storing them at room temperature without airtight packaging.
 This could lead to oxidation resulting in an overly acidic taste.